Saroswat/explainable-nli-hallucination-verifier/README.md

-# VeriNLI â€” Explainable NLI Hallucination Verifier
+# VeriNLI - Explainable NLI Hallucination Verifier

 An evidence-grounded Python system that decomposes generated answers into claims, retrieves supporting passages, classifies each claim as **entailment**,